Kstyk/Kstyk/README.md

 ## Hi!
-My name is Seweryn.
-I'm first-year student in University of Rzeszow of graduation studies in Information Technology.
+I'm Seweryn and I'm a first-year student of Master's degree in Computer Science at University of Rzeszów.
 I'm mostly interested in creating websites - technologies known by me are Django, ASP.NET Core - I spent most of the time with them.
 I also created projects in Laravel and Spring Boot during enigneering degree.

 My most-used JavaScript framework is React, but lately I started learning Angular - the first link below is my current project writting in .NET and Angular.
 With learning Angular, I acquired knowledge about TypeScirpt.